OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 RESIDENTS

 Diana Khalilova is an artist born in Dagestan who spent most of her youth in Dnipro.
 She graduated from the National University of Food Technologies in Kyiv and worked as a cook in various establishments across Kyiv, Dnipro, and Odesa.
-In 2020, she began her artistic practice, working primarily with clay, video, food, and other media.
-Part of her work explores themes of ethnic identity — particularly Rutul culture and language, to which her family belongs.
+In 2020, she began her art practice, working primarily with clay, video, food, and other media.
+Part of her work explores themes of ethnic identity, particularly Rutul culture and language, to which her family belongs.
 Since 2022, she has led the Community Kitchen program at the Center for Contemporary Culture in Dnipro — a project combining collective cooking sessions with conversations about food as an essential part of culture and memory.
 Between 2022 and 2025, she participated in group exhibitions in Ukraine and Romania.

 Project Curator: Olena Kasperovych